hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 * A `testable = false` property is added to `@Deployment`, thus the test case will run as *client mode*.
 That means the test method `should_create_greeting()` will run on a different JVM process, and resources in the archive, such as `GreetingService` can not be injected in this test.
 * You can get the the context path from a ` @ArquillianResource` annotated URI after it is deployed.

-To run the test on a certain application server and gather the test result, you have to configure a container adapter.
+To run the test on a certain application server and gather the test result, you have to configure an *Aquillian Container Adapter*.

 In the Maven *pom.xml*, a couple of Maven profiles are configured for applying different container adapters.

 ## Glassfish Server

-Arquillian provides 3 adapters to Glassfish server.
+Arquillian provides 3 adapters to Glassfish server, check the project [arquillian/arquillian-container-glassfish](https://github.com/arquillian/arquillian-container-glassfish).

 * [GlassFish Managed 3.1 Container Adapter – 1.0.2 ](http://arquillian.org/modules/arquillian-glassfish-managed-3.1-container-adapter/)
 * [GlassFish Remote 3.1 Container Adapter – 1.0.2](http://arquillian.org/modules/arquillian-glassfish-remote-3.1-container-adapter/)